Henna Hair Dye FAQs

-Henna’s not just the hippie colour your mum experimented with in the ‘70s, it’s the choice of natural hair dye for anyone who wants colour, gloss, and vibrance, without damaging their hair.
-Like many a good long-term relationship, henna hair dye requires commitment, but you can expect unbeatable colour, body and shine in return.
-If you are planning to give henna a try, it’s worth thinking realistically about your routine, whether you plan to perm or relax soon, or know you are going to want to go blue next month.
+Henna’s not just the hippy colour your mum experimented with in the ‘70s, it’s the choice of natural hair dye for anyone who wants colour, gloss, and vibrance, without damaging their hair.
 We've tried to answer as many of your questions here so you can henna with confidence and love your results.

 What is henna?

-Lawsonia inermis is a flowering plant that contains an ancient pigment in its leaves capable of producing a rich red to orange pigment.
-Commonly believed to be indigenous to northern Africa and the Middle East, henna has been used to dye hair, nails and skin for thousands of years.
+Lawsonia inermis is a flowering plant that contains a pigment in its leaves known as lawsone which is capable of producing a rich red to orange dye.
+Believed to be indigenous to northern Africa and the Middle East, henna has been used to dye hair, nails and skin for thousands of years by communities in these regions.

 How does henna work?